 The Farmgate Café is a great little spot situated with views overlooking the English Market.
-It’s split into two with one half being for basic meals on the patio and the other a bit more formal.
+It’s split into two, with one half being for basic meals on the patio and the other a bit more formal.

 19. Taste O’Flynn’s Gourmet Sausages

-17. See Cork from Above at the Model Railway Village
+17. See Cork From Above at the Model Railway Village

-As the name of this place indicates, expect to see lots of model trains doing the rounds about the village as well as an old steam carriage which now acts as a brilliant little café.
-You can also take the Choo Choo Train from the village on a tour of Clonakilty Town.
+Seeing Clonakilty’s Model Railway Village is a dream come true for every child and a return to childhood for imaginative adults.
+As this indicates, expect to see many model trains doing the rounds about West Cork, as well as an old steam carriage that now acts as a brilliant little café.

 16. Walk the Old Railway Line to Crosshaven

 Tip: Looking for the best hotels near Crosshaven?
-Check availability at the Maryborough Hotel and Spa
+Check availability at the Maryborough Hotel and Spa.

-15. Visit the Seals near Garnish Island
+15. Visit the Seals Near Garnish Island

 On the ferry ride to the island, you will stop by the famous seal island, home to hundreds of friendly (and very loud) fur seals.
 You should also look out for rare birds, such as white-tailed sea eagles, and you might even spot some dolphins while you’re at it.